 Here are some downsides to consuming a diet too high in omega-6s:

-- Increased inflammation: As you’ve learned, excessive PUFA consumption can lead to heightened inflammation, which increases the risks for diseases of the heart, blood vessels, brain and just about everywhere else too — including forming cancer.
+- Increased inflammation: Excessive PUFA consumption and low omega-3 intake can lead to heightened inflammation, which increases the risks for many chronic diseases.
 Inflammation takes place when free radicals alter the way DNA works, attack cell membranes and change the way the immune system works.
 The more inflammation you experience, the earlier you show signs of aging and the more likely you are to deal with disease.

 - Higher cholesterol: When we obtain free radicals from toxic foods, which can happen in the case of PUFAs that become oxidized and molecularly damaged, our body isn’t able to metabolize and use cholesterol as well.
 This can up the risk for clogged arteries, heart disease and so on.